brian-team/brian2/docs_sphinx/developer/overview.rst

-a run with either the namespace provided to the run function or the locals/globals surrounding the run call. *Specifiers* on the other hand, define everything *internal* to the model, the objects in this dictionary inherit from `Specifier` and -- in addition to specifying things like the units -- act as proxy objects, connecting for example state variable names to the numpy arrays where the values are actually stored.
+a run with either the namespace provided to the run function or the locals/globals surrounding the run call. *Specifiers* on the other hand, define everything *internal* to the model, the objects in this dictionary inherit from `Variable` and -- in addition to specifying things like the units -- act as proxy objects, connecting for example state variable names to the numpy arrays where the values are actually stored.